mcwj0286/FYP-kitchen-assistive-robot/llm_ai_agent/README.md

 - `agents.py`: Central module for creating and managing agents
 - `configurable_agent.py`: The main agent implementation that loads behavior from configuration
 - `config_loader.py`: Utilities for loading and processing YAML configurations
-- `tools.py`: Collection of basic tools that agents can use
+- `tools.py`: Collection of basic tools and unified hardware tools that agents can use
 - `interactive.py`: Command-line interface for interacting with agents
 - `hardware_tools.py`: Hardware interface implementations with mock fallbacks
+- `memory/`: Directory containing YAML files for stored knowledge about the environment

 ### Key Design Principles